2jsdev/linktree/README.md

-# Linktree Clone
+# Wookielink

 ## Introduction

-Welcome to the **Linktree Clone**, a personalized landing page builder that empowers users to showcase all their important links—from social media profiles to websites—in one beautiful, easy-to-manage page.
+Welcome to the **Wookielink**, a personalized landing page builder that empowers users to showcase all their important links—from social media profiles to websites—in one beautiful, easy-to-manage page.
 This project is not just a simple clone; it’s built with scalability, maintainability, and clean architecture at its core, utilizing cutting-edge web technologies to ensure seamless user experiences and smooth deployments.

 ## Tech Stack